-Join Cacapon Institute from July 25th to July 29th as we discover the Chesapeake Bay at the headwaters of the Potomac River.
+Join Cacapon Institute from July 22nd to July 26th as we explore West Virginia’s connection to the Potomac River and Chesapeake Bay.
+This summer we will journey to the mouth of the Potomac River in Southern Maryland.

 Stream Scholars is a week-long hands-on exploration of stream ecology and conservation for middle and high school students that includes three days of camping.